kubernetes/enhancements/keps/sig-api-machinery/4346-informer-metrics/README.md

 will rollout across nodes.
 -->

+Feature has no impact on rollout/rollback, and no impact on running workloads.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+The memory used by this metrics continues to grow, consuming a significant amount

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?